The treatment options for mastocytosis depend on which type you have and how severe your symptoms are.

 To reduce the risk of side effects, you should only apply the cream to areas of skin affected by lesions.

-Antihistamines may also be used to treat symptoms of cutaneous or indolent mastocytosis, such as itchiness and redness of the skin.
-Antihistamines are a type of medication that block the effects of histamine.
-They are widely used in the treatment of allergic conditions.
+Antihistamines can also be used to treat symptoms of cutaneous or indolent mastocytosis, such as itchiness and skin redness.

-It is a mast cell stabiliser, which means it reduces the amount of chemicals released by the mast cells.
-This helps relieve symptoms such as diarrhoea, itching and flushing of the skin.
+Sodium cromoglicate is a mast cell stabiliser, which means it reduces the amount of chemicals released by the mast cells.
+This helps relieve symptoms such as diarrhoea.

 A case report published in 2010 describes a patient with mastocytosis whose symptoms improved after taking antihistamines and sodium cromoglicate capsules.
 Their bone pain, fatigue and headache improved further after also taking inhaled sodium cromoglicate.

-Nausea, skin rashes and joint pains have been reported in some people taking sodium cromoglicate.
-A topical form (applied to the skin) is available which may help with itching.
+Nausea and joint pain have been reported in some people taking sodium cromoglicate.
+A topical form (applied to the skin) of sodium cromoglicate is available that may help with itching.
+However, it's not routinely available on prescription.

-The skin is then exposed to a wavelength of light called ultraviolet A (UVA), which helps remove lesions from the skin.
+The skin is then exposed to a wavelength of light called ultraviolet A (UVA), which helps reduce lesions in the skin.

-The patient can only receive a limited number of PUVA sessions as using the treatment too many times (thought to be around 200-250 sessions) increases their risk of developing skin cancer.
+You can only have a limited number of PUVA sessions because using the treatment too many times (thought to be around 150 sessions) may increase your risk of developing skin cancer.

-During times when symptoms such as itchiness are particularly severe, tablets containing corticosteroids (oral corticosteroids) may be prescribed on a short-term basis.
+If symptoms such as itchiness are particularly severe, corticosteroid tablets (oral corticosteroids) may be prescribed on a short-term basis.
+However, this is rare.

-For example, a short course of corticosteroid tablets may be recommended if you have bone pain or a previous history of anaphylaxis (severe allergic reaction).
+A short course of corticosteroid tablets may be recommended if you have bone pain due to mastocytosis or anaphylaxis (a severe allergic reaction).

 Side effects of oral corticosteroids used on a short-term basis include: